neuralmagic/sparseml/integrations/ultralytics-yolov8/tutorials/sparse-transfer-learning.md

 #### Run Transfer Learning

-With the config file setup and data downloaded, we can simply swap in the dataset configuration file in place of the `coco128.yaml`.
+With the configuration file setup and data downloaded, simply swap in the dataset configuration file in place of the `coco128.yaml`.

 Your directory should look like the following: